telerik/kendo-ui-core/docs/controls/data-management/treelist/overview.md

 ### Existing Instances

-Refer to an existing TreeList instance via the [`jQuery.data()`](http://api.jquery.com/jQuery.data/) and pass `"kendoTreeList"` as an argument.
-Once a reference has been established, use the [TreeList API](/api/javascript/ui/treelist) to control its behavior.
+To refer to an existing TreeList instance, use the [`jQuery.data()`](http://api.jquery.com/jQuery.data/) method and pass `"kendoTreeList"` as an argument.
+Once a reference has been established, use the [API of the TreeList](/api/javascript/ui/treelist) to control its behavior.

-The example below demonstrates how to access an existing TreeList instance.
+The following example demonstrates how to access an existing TreeList instance.

 ###### Example